 Of course, the best way to stay warm would be to drive a UTV with a full cab.
 I spent some time in the 2018 Polaris Ranger NorthStar Edition with the full cab and heater/air conditioner.
 I’m not saying you need to go out and buy a new machine, but if you’re thinking of getting a new Ranger, that model isn’t a bad route to go if you want to stay warm in the winter and cool in the summer.
 If not, you can always add cab components to your existing ride.

-I know, I know… you already know about base layers, and the importance of layering to stay warm.
+I know, I know you already know about base layers, and the importance of layering to stay warm.
 Good.
-I’m glad we don’t need to have that discussion again.
-Just remember to make the layer closest to your skin is a wicking layer.
-This is so important to those of us who ride because we sweat.
+Im glad we dont need to have that discussion again.
+Just remember to make the layer closest to your skin is a moisture-wicking layer.
+This is so important to those of us who ride and sweat.
 All that moisture can drop your body temperature quicker than a scandal in the media.

-I already told you about putting a disposable heat pack on your neck.
-You can also put them on the backs of your hands in your gloves, in the toes of your boots and more.
-If it's really cold and I’m going to do a long ride, I like to get the bigger packs and put one on my lower back, or one over each kidney.
+Keeping your extremities warm can be a challenge and that's why disposable hand warmers are some of our favorite cold-weather essentials.
+The great thing is that they're not just for your hands because you can also put these warmers in the toes of your boots and if it's really cold, I like to get the bigger packs and put one on my lower back, or one over each kidney.
 This helps warm the blood flowing to your body and helps keep you toasty warm.
 Just remember to let it get warm before you use it.
 These things operate on a chemical reaction of iron and salt, so they need air to work.

 We are committed to finding, researching, and recommending the best products.
 We earn commissions from purchases you make using the retail links in our product reviews.
 Learn more about how this works.